mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 #### 4.2.4 Prototyping

-During development, we will frequently release prototypes, which are playable iterations, inbetween each sprint.
-This will assist us in two ways:
+The prototyping section covers the usage of prototypes during development.

-1. Use of prototypes will allow us to test gameplay and user experience on top of the software's functionality. (refer to section 4.2.3.2).
+During development, it is important to inform the client of the completed features and the features still in progress.
+Developing small scaled early iteration will allow us to showcase the client our understanding of his specifications.
+The client, in return, can either confirm or clarify on his specification.

-2. Prototypes can allow us to keep our client updated on our progress with tangible evidence.
-In addition, it can allow our client to provide feedback to us, regarding small decisions during development. (for instance: our usage and choice of assets in the software display.)
+Furthermore, prototypes of functional features updates our client on our development progress and allow for playtesting of the software (refer to sub-section 4.2.3.2).

 ### 4.3 Process
 ...